DevExpress/devextreme-documentation/api-reference/50 Common/utils/ui/dxOverlay/dxOverlay.md

 ---
 ---
 ##### shortDescription
-An object that serves as a namespace for static methods that affect overlay widgets.
+An object that serves as a namespace for static methods that affect overlay UI components.

 ---